smart-on-fhir/fhir-bulk-data-docs/export.md

 ---
 ### Bulk Data Delete Request:

-After a bulk data request has been kicked-off, clients can send a delete request to the url provided in the ```Content-Location``` header to cancel the request.
+After a bulk data request has been started, clients can send a delete request to the url provided in the ```Content-Location``` header to cancel the request.

 #### Endpoint